Generating Variables with Predefined Correlation

 where L is a lower triangular matrix.

-3. Transform Variables: Multiply the independent variable matrix X by L to obtain the correlated variables:
+3. Transform the Independent Variables: Multiply the independent variable matrix X by L to obtain the correlated variables:

 \[Y = XL.\]